sudara/basic-macos-keychain-action/README.md

 ### Additional considerations with self-hosted runners

 > [!WARNING]
-> Remember GitHub self-hosted runners run as the your local user on your local machine.
+> Remember GitHub self-hosted runners run as your local user on your local machine.

 This GitHub action creates _temporary_ keychains (one keychain per job attempt).